0p3nt3ch53C/AFPES/README.md

             alt="Deno"></a>
 </p>

-The AFPES is written in Typescript, compiled in Deno.
+The AFPES is written in Typescript, compiled in the Deno runtime.

 <p align="left">
     <a href="https://apple.com">